nextflow-io/training/docs/nf_template/3_create.md

     │       ├── main.nf.test
     │       ├── main.nf.test.snap
     │       └── tags.yml
+    .
 ```

 ### Configuration files

 The nf-core pipeline template utilizes Nextflows flexible customization options and has a series of configuration files throughout the template.

 In the template, the `nextflow.config` file is a central configuration file and is used to set default values for parameters and other configuration options.
+The majority of configuration options are applied by default while others (e.g., software dependency profiles) are included as optional profiles and can be applied at runtime.

 There are several additional configuration files that are stored in the `conf` folder and are either added to the configuration scope by default or optionally as profiles: